SETTLING FOR LESS THAN WHAT GOD HAS PROMISED.

 NUMBERS 33- 33 CAMPING SITES

 Israel, whom God called His Son, was led by the Spirit into the Wilderness after the exodus for 40 years of testing.
-In our New Testament reading we see God's Son, Jesus led into the wilderness for 40 days.
-Where Israel demonstrated unbelief, Jesus demonstrated a perfect disposition of dependence upon God, every word that proceeded out of His mouth, and obedience to His will.
+In our New Testament reading, we see God’s Son, Jesus, led into the wilderness for 40 days.
+Where Israel demonstrated unbelief, Jesus demonstrated perfect faith; a perfect disposition of dependence upon God and trust in every word that proceeded out of His mouth.
+He expressed perfect obedience to the will of God the Father.

 NEW TESTAMENT READING: Luke 4:31-5:11

-An envelope with only three or four lines of information can precisely pinpoint the exact place where you live.
-A good historian supplies information to pinpoint both the place and the time of the events described.
-In this Luke shows himself a top-notch historian.
+An envelope with only three or four lines of information can precisely pinpoint the exact place where you live for the postman to deliver the post.
+A good historian supplies enough information to precisely pinpoint both the place and the time of the events described.
+In this regard, Luke shows himself to be a top-notch historian!

-Luke 3:1-2 are two verses that illustrate this well.
-Luke lists 7 historical figures who are in their prominent offices at the same time so that anyone who studied history could pinpoint the time of John the Baptist's ministry.
+Luke lists seven historical figures who are in their prominent offices at the same time so that anyone who studied history could pinpoint the time of John the Baptist’s ministry.

-He also provides the age of Jesus and his genealogy going back to Adam through the line of Mary (while Matthew traced the line of his legal foster father).
-Mary's name was probably not mentioned due to the tradition of men being named in genealogies, although Matthew named four of them.
-Both Joseph and Mary were in the family line of David and the genealogies prove that Jesus had the legal right to David's throne.
+He also provides the age of Jesus and his genealogy going back to Adam through the line of Mary (while Matthew traced the line of his legal foster father, Joseph in the first chapter of Matthew’s gospel).
+Mary’s name was probably not mentioned due to the tradition of men being named in genealogies, although Matthew named four of them.
+Both Joseph and Mary were in the family line of David and the genealogies prove that Jesus had the legal right to David’s throne.

 Luke records only one sentence of Jesus’ teaching on Isaiah 61.